 The 4 Quadrants of Urgency and Importance

 How is your time management?
 Are you spending your time on activities that are important or are you wasting your time on activities that don’t matter?
 Author Stephen Covey’s urgency/importance four-quadrant time management model is a powerful tool you can use to prioritize how you spend your time.
+Former President Dwight D. Eisenhower created a similar matrix prior to Covey.

 In Covey’s model, the four quadrants are based on urgency and importance.